-- Lying on behalf of a child to cover up his or her substance abuse problem.
+- Lying on behalf of a child to cover up the substance abuse problem.

 - Giving the child money.
-If a child has a genuine financial issue and the parents are willing to help, they should pay for it directly and never give cash to a child struggling with substance abuse.
+If a child has a genuine financial issue and the parents are willing to help, they should pay for it directly without ever giving cash to a child struggling with substance abuse.

 A couple may disagree about how to approach their child’s addiction, but that does not mean they can simply “agree to disagree.”
 Substance abuse is a problem that demands a solution, and parents may need to acknowledge and correct their own contributions to their child’s substance abuse problem before the family can start healing.

-The support network of a person with a drug addiction needs to know they must focus on helping the person without falling into the trap of helping the addiction.
+The support network of a person with a drug addiction must focus on helping the person without falling into the trap of enabling the addiction.
 Enabling can be very difficult to identify and even harder to stop, especially for parents who feel as though stopping their enabling behaviors equates to hurting their children.

 The Importance of Family Therapy

 Family-based therapy focuses on the underlying causes of an addiction and the role each family member plays and has played in that addiction.
 Parents may not always be able to form a united front in tackling a child’s substance abuse disorder but making the effort to communicate openly and honestly about these issues is crucial for the well-being of their child.
-A family-focused approach to a child’s substance abuse issues offers the best chance of showing the child how much he or she means to the family and how much they want to see him or her recover.
+A family-focused approach to a child’s substance abuse issues offers the best chance of showing the child how much he or she means to the family and how much the family wants to see their child recover.

 Not Talking Is Not an Option

 A child’s substance abuse is a very serious issue with potentially life-threatening implications.
-Parents may have strong feelings one way or another about certain issues related to their child’s substance abuse disorder but butting heads and refusing to compromise helps no one.
-Parents who reach disagreements about their child’s substance abuse should first focus on the aspects of the issue on which they agree, and then tackle the ones on which they disagree.
+Parents may have strongly differing feelings about certain issues related to their child’s substance abuse disorder, but butting heads and refusing to compromise help no one.
+Parents who disagree about their child’s substance abuse should first focus on the aspects of the issue on which they agree, and then tackle the ones where they do not.
 This is a constructive starting point that ultimately encourages healthier discussions.
-Communication is the cornerstone of overcoming substance abuse.
+Communication is the cornerstone in the effort to overcome substance abuse.

-Parents may even cast blame on one another, and it is possible that one or both tangibly contributed to the child’s addiction.
-However, blaming one another is ultimately neither constructive nor helpful to the child struggling with addiction.
-Parents need to address these issues, including their own errors and shortcomings, openly and honestly and ultimately strive to make the best decisions possible for their child to help him or her overcome addiction.
+Parents may even cast blame on one another, and it is possible that one or both directly contributed to the child’s addiction.
+However, blaming one another is ultimately neither constructive nor helpful to the child.
+Parents need to address these issues openly and honestly, including their own errors and shortcomings, and ultimately strive to make the best decisions possible to help their child overcome addiction.